 - Ensure your hands and feet aren’t wet prior to using the panel or breakers.

 - Locate the breaker labeled “furnace” or “heat,” and ensure it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, steadily turn the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t touch it and call an expert from SchagrinGAS Company at 302-231-1380 immediately.
+- With one hand, steadily turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call an expert from SchagrinGAS Company at 302-231-1380 immediately.

 No matter your furnace’s age or brand, it has at least one standard wall switch placed on or near it.